ido1Shapira/Oop_Ex1_Polynom/README.md

 •	paint (Auxiliary method) - this method gets a function and draws it to a GUI window according the parameters the method got.

-•	drawFunctions- there are three drawFunctions methods that have the  same goal, which is to draw each function in the collection.
-Each method has a different way to get the parameters for the GUI window such as height, width, rx (X axis range) ,ry (Y axis range) and resolution. the first doesn't get any parameter and draws the window according to default parameters.
-The second gets real parameters and draws accordingly.
-And the third gets the parameters from a json file.
+•	drawFunctions- there are two drawFunctions methods that have the same goal, which is to draw each function in the collection.
+Each method has a different way to get the parameters for the GUI window such as height, width, rx (X axis range) ,ry (Y axis range) and resolution.
+The first gets real parameters and draws accordingly.
+And the second gets the parameters from a json file calles "GUI_params.json".